Rhynchaeites: Taxonomy

 The type species, R. messelensis, is known from many well-preserved specimens from the famous Lutetian-aged Messel pit of Germany.
 It was initially thought to represent an early relative of painted-snipes (family Rostratulidae), and was still considered an early charadriiform for nearly a century, but was identified as an early ibis in 1983.

 In 2023, a second species, R. litoralis was described from the earlier Ypresian-aged London Clay of England.
 R. litoralis is mostly known from isolated bones but also multiple partial skeletons.
 In addition to their differing morphologies, both species appear to have inhabited different habitats, with R. messelensis inhabiting freshwater habitats and R. litoralis coastal habitats.

-An undescribed, largely complete Rhynchaeites specimen has been reported from the Green River Formation of the United States.
+In 2026, a largely complete, articulated Rhynchaeites specimen from the Green River Formation of the United States was described as the holotype of a third species, R. mcfaddeni.
 The potential leg bone fossils of Rhynchaeites have also been found in the earliest Ypresian Fur Formation in Denmark.
 It has been hypothesized that the supposed parrot relative Mopsitta tanta, known from a single humerus bone, is the same bird as the leg fossils and thus actually belongs in Rhynchaeites too.